 From the first time, Bobby Rahal’s Dad took him to a race to fifty-five years later US racing legend Bobby Rahal has had the bug for racing.

-Rahal has won championships, he owns car dealerships, and he has a winning business team – Rahal Letterman Lanigan Racing – that will race two cars in the Jaguar I-PACE eTROPHY in the 2018/19 global FIA Formula E championship.
+Rahal has won championships, he owns car dealerships, and he has a winning business team – Rahal Letterman Lanigan Racing – that will race two cars in the Jaguar I-PACE eTROPHY is the 2018/19 global FIA Formula E championship.

-Along with the Jaguar I-PACE eTROPHY electric race vehicle making its US debut at the Los Angeles Auto Show the Rahal Letterman Lanigan Team was announced, creating the world’s first international championship for production-based electric cars, showcasing its original battery electric vehicle – the Jaguar I-PACE.
+Along with the Jaguar I-PACE eTROPHY electric race vehicle making its US debut at the Los Angeles Auto Show the Rahal Letterman Lanigan team was announced, creating the world’s first international championship for production-based electric cars, showcasing its original battery electric vehicle – the Jaguar I-PACE.